GammaGames/kano_wand/README.md

 ### Wand

-A wand class to interact with the Kano wand
+A wand class to interact with the Kano wand.
+You shouldn't create this unless you know what you're doing, because you'll have to pass in a dictionary at construction so the wand knows where to connect to.

 #### Instance variables

-* debug {bool} -- Print debug messages
+* `debug` {bool} -- Print debug messages
-* name {str} -- Device name
+* `name` {str} -- Device name

 #### Instance methods